 - I. With the Senior Executive Team including Principal, Deputy Principals, Deputy Principal Inclusion, Head of School Senior, Head of School Junior and Business Service Managers.
 Feedback provided and adjustments to the policy made as required. - II.
 With a Human Rights Lawyer to ensure the policy was aligned with the Declaration of Human Rights. - III.
-With the Head of Department Executive Team including 11 Heads of Departments (Curriculum), 1 Head of Department - Teaching and Learning, 1 HoSES, 2 Heads of Department - Social Justice.
-Feedbac provided and adjustments to the policys made as required. - IV.
-With the wider teaching team with feedback provided thorugh the Heads of Department. - V. With the Parents and Citizens Association including the Executive positions and parents/carers and wider community memebers.
+With the Head of Department Executive Team including 8 Heads of Departments (Curriculum) and 5 Heads of Student Services.
+Feedback provided and adjustments to the policys made as required. - IV.
+With the wider teaching team with feedback provided thorugh the Heads of Department. - V. With the Parents and Citizens Association including the Executive positions and parents/carers and wider community members.
 Feedback provided and adjustments to the policy made as required. - VI.
 With the Student Body through the Senior Student Council, Junior Student Council and Peer Mentors.
 Feedback provided and adjustments to the policy made as required.